aamarill/Take-Home-Pay/README.md

 ## Installation and configuration
-You'll need Rails (recommend version 5.1.5 or newer), Ruby (recommend version 2.4.1 or newer).
+You'll need Rails (recommend version 5.1.5 or newer) and Ruby (recommend version 2.4.1 or newer).

 Fork the [original project](https://github.com/aamarill/Take-Home-Pay) on GitHub.